Bypass moves in convex hypersurface theory: Appearance of bypass moves in higher dimensions

 \begin{proof} Because $2n\geq 6$, we may apply the stabilizing move of \cref{thm:main_moves} to $W$ to produce a flexible Weinstein hypersurface $W_{\mathrm{flex}}\subset M$ smoothly isotopic to $W$, and the contact handlebody $N(W_{\mathrm{flex}})$ will be contained in $N(W)$.
 Similarly, $(W',\lambda',\phi')$ is related to its flexibilization via (de)stabilizing moves, leading to an embedding of the (abstract) contact handlebody $N(W')$ into $N(W'_{\mathrm{flex}})$.
 Because $W$ and $W'$ are almost symplectomorphic, $W_{\mathrm{flex}}$ and $W'_{\mathrm{flex}}$ are as well, and thus by the $h$-principle for flexible Weinstein domains \cite[Theorem 14.5]{cieliebak2012stein} we may identify $N(W'_{\mathrm{flex}})$ with $N(W_{\mathrm{flex}})$.
 Thus we have an embedding of $N(W')$ into $N(W_{\mathrm{flex}})$, which is in turn embedded into $N(W)$, with $W'$, $W_{\mathrm{flex}}$, and $W$ pairwise smoothly isotopic to one another by \cref{thm:main_moves}. \end{proof}

-\begin{remark} Notice that the hypotheses of \cref{cor:weinstein-h-principle} cannot be weakened to those of \cref{cor:subcritically-fillable}, since the condition that $W$ and $W'$ become almost symplectomorphic after one stabilization fails to ensure that $W$ and $W'$ are even diffeomorphic. \end{remark}
+\begin{remark} Notice that the hypotheses of \cref{cor:weinstein-h-principle} cannot be weakened to those of \cref{cor:subcritically-fillable}, since the condition that $W$ and $W'$ become almost symplectomorphic after one stabilization fails to ensure that $W$ and $W'$ are even diffeomorphic.
+One may then ask whether the conclusion of \cref{cor:weinstein-h-principle} holds under the assumption that $W$ and $W'$ are diffeomorphic and have almost symplectomorphic stabilizations; the authors are unaware of an answer, and thank an anonymous referee for this question. \end{remark}

 The literature contains many pairs of Weinstein domains satisfying the hypotheses of \cref{cor:subcritically-fillable}.
 In the remainder of this subsection we highlight a few examples which yield noteworthy convex hypersurfaces.